TYW-Lab/TYW-Lab.github.io/_pages/joinUs.md

   </ol>
 </details>

 <b>For prospective postdocs</b>: I currently have one open position for postdoctoral researchers.
-Please contact me as long as you are interested in our research topics.
+Please [contact me](/contact/).

-<b>For master and undergraudate students</b>: We welcome ambitious undergraduate and master researchers who wish to take on challenges to prepare for a future research career (e.g., for a Ph.D. program).
-If you are interested, please [contact me](/contact/) with your CV, including your prior research experience and publication.
+<b>For master and undergraudate students</b>: We welcome motivated master students and ambitious undergraduates seeking research experience to better prepare for a future research career (e.g., in a Ph.D. program).
+Please [contact me](/contact/) with your CV, including your prior research experience and publication.

 <b>For visiting scholars</b>: We are open to hosting those who are interested in our research.
 To learn more about options, please [contact me](/contact/) directly.